Archive for September, 2007

 Forunately, it did.
 I felt better.
 But then, there was the upgrade on the other blog.

-How do I get rid of / disable the sidebar in Wordpress?
+How do I get rid of / disable the sidebar in WordPress?
 Templates, of course.

 This was the question I was grappling with yesterday.
 Since the site is database driven, how do you make one specific page act differently than the rest?
 I needed the whole width real estate on the church’s blog for a calendar, but I wanted the sidebar on every other page, just not that one.